Planting calendar

 Next 2 weeks

-- Monitor soil moisture closely due to rising temperatures
+- Monitor soil moisture closely; increase watering frequency as temperatures rise

 FAQs

-Can I plant lettuce in April in Phoenix?
+Can I plant cool-season vegetables in April in Phoenix?

-How often should I water raised beds in April?
+How often should I water my raised beds in April?

-Water raised beds deeply 2-3 times per week, adjusting based on soil moisture and temperature.
+Water raised beds deeply 2-3 times per week, increasing frequency as temperatures rise, to keep soil consistently moist but not waterlogged.

 Next steps